 By 1983, Downey City Library served close to 90,000 patrons and circulated 300,00 items a year.
 With a collection that had grown to over 106,000 volumes, the City recognized a need for additional space so in February of 1984 the library received an additional 12,000 sq. ft.
 The addition included a new children’s room and office, magazine and newspaper room, circulation desk, restrooms, entryway, display cases and a bookstore operated by the Friends of the Library.

 Today, for the first time in the history of the Downey City Library, it will undergo a complete renovation that will transform it into a modern and forward-looking public learning space.
 This renovation will unfold over a 14 month period and will require the complete shutdown of on-site operations during construction.
-The newly renovated library will open Spring 2020.
+The newly renovated library will open June 2020.

 2017 - Present